goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-### :clap: Doing It Right Example: Working realstically with a fully rendered component
+### :clap: Doing It Right Example: Working realistically with a fully rendered component

 ![Examples with React](https://img.shields.io/badge/🔧%20Example%20using%20React-blue.svg
  "Examples with React") ![Examples with Enzyme](https://img.shields.io/badge/🔧%20Example%20using%20Enzyme-blue.svg